Here are some ideas you can implement that have high potential payoffs relative to the effort and expense of doing

 12. Buy locally grown food, especially for institutional use.

 13. Be a well-informed technophile.
-Technology isn't always the enemy and sophisticated "green" technology may be just
+Technology isn't always the enemy and sophisticated "green" technology may be just what we need in some instances.

 14. Be a social innoavator - learn about social inventions (see my links!) and become a local champion of one or more